Isn’t that how you feel when someone says you have to start over. It can be heartbreaking.

 The owner had sent out her brother Johnny to hold Danny for the farrier.
 So, her brother tried to catch Danny but that didn’t work either.

-After watching this fiasco, Greg quickly realized that Danny was way too traumatized and freaked out and was no longer safe to work with.
+After watching this fiasco, Scott quickly realized that Danny was way too traumatized and freaked out and was no longer safe to work with.
 He told them he would be back the next day to try this on his own.

 The vet gave Danny a tranquilizer that he put in his morning feed.
 And when the farrier came out the brother had Danny haltered, drugged up and ready to get his feet done.
-Greg told me that he was so drugged up he could hardly stand up.
+Scott told me that he was so drugged up he could hardly stand up.
 He was not happy and neither was I when he told me.

 At this point, I wasn’t sure if I even wanted to know anymore.
 All I wanted to do was run over to Danny and apologize that this had happened to him.
 I felt so bad that I didn’t know and I hadn’t been there to protect him.